bnprks/BPCells/r/index.md

 # BPCells

+*This site is for the R package.
+Python site [here](python/index.html) (experimental)*

 BPCells is a package for high performance single cell analysis on RNA-seq and ATAC-seq datasets.
 It can analyze a 1.3M cell dataset with 2GB of RAM in around 10 minutes ([benchmarks](articles/web-only/benchmarks.html)).
 This makes analysis of million-cell datasets practical on a laptop.

 BPCells provides: